vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

   </body>
 </html>
 ````
-Second script tag can be put into at the end `index.js` after few modification for this demo.
+The second script tag can be placed at the end of `index.js` after a few modifications for this demo.
 ````js
 window.OneSignal = window.OneSignal || [];
 window.OneSignal.push(function() {